 Pollen forecast with COSMO-ART – how should the maps be interpreted?

 The forecast maps depict the pollen concentrations of alder, birch, grasses and ragweed pollen.
 They show the average pollen concentrations [pollen count per m3] over 24 hours and an area of 1.2 km.
 The maximum pollen count for the day can be significantly higher, particularly near blooming plants.
 On the other hand, the count in the early hours of the morning tends to be lower.
 This is not a generally applicable rule, however, as the pollen count is largely determined by the weather and the conditions for pollen transport.
 In general, the map provides information about the emission and/or transport conditions on a particular day.
 The colours of the pollen categories reflect their relevance to allergy sufferers.

-Since 2017, the horizontal resolution of COSMO is 1.1 km, which means that nationwide pollen forecasts and, for the first time, also very local pollen forecasts can be made for Switzerland.
+The resolution of COSMO on the horizontal plane is 1.1 km, which means that nationwide pollen forecasts as well as very localised pollen forecasts can be made for Switzerland.
 For example, alpine valleys where the valley floor is wider than 1 km can be realistically mapped.
 For narrow valleys such as the Lauterbrunnental (Fr: Val d’Hérens, It: Val Verzasca), however, the resolution of 1.1 km is still too coarse for a local pollen forecast.
-Nevertheless, the map is still helpful for narrow valleys as nearby, wider alpine valleys can provide reference points.
-It should be borne in mind, however, that plants bloom later as the height above sea level increases.
+Nevertheless, the map is still helpful for narrow valleys, as wider alpine valleys nearby can provide reference points.
+It should be borne in mind, however, that the higher the height above sea level, the later the plants flower.

 The COSMO pollen module calculates the pollen concentrations of alders, birches, grasses and ragweed.
 With these four species, the most important species are covered throughout the entire pollen season, as they bloom one after another over the course of the year.
 Depending on the progress of the blooming seasons in a particular year, there may be brief overlaps.